Chase Ink Business Unlimited® Credit Card

-Ink Business Preferred extends original warranties for an additional year.
+Ink Business Unlimited extends original warranties for an additional year.
 Coverage applies only to original warranties that last no longer than 3 years.

 Chase Ink Business Unlimited requires excellent credit.
 Any noteworthy blemishes on your credit report will reduce your chances of qualifying.

 - No Annual Fee.
 Chase Ink Business Unlimited has no annual fee.
 That’s great news for frugal business owners who’d struggle to earn rewards sufficient to offset any annual levy.
 If you’re a light spender, you’ll want to seriously consider this card over fee-bearing alternatives.

 - Very Generous Sign-Up Bonus.
 This card’s sign-up bonus has a manageable spend requirement during the first 3 months.
 If you use Ink Business Unlimited as your primary credit card, that should be more than doable.

 - Straightforward Cash Back Program That Covers All Business Spending.
 This card’s straightforward cash back program doesn’t require a college degree to understand: you’ll earn unlimited 1.5% cash back on all eligible spending, with no spending caps or categories to trouble you.

 - 12-Month 0% APR Promotion on Purchases.
 This card is one of the few no-annual-fee business cards with a 0% APR introductory promotion on purchases.
 The promotion lasts 12 months from your account opening date, leaving plenty of runway to finance major business purchases.

 - Favorable Point Pooling and Transfer Options.
 If you have another Ultimate Rewards credit card, you can pool your Ink Business Unlimited points with points earned on those accounts to juice your redemption power.
 This is particularly beneficial for cardholders with premium travel cards that offer elevated redemption values on travel purchases made through the Ultimate Rewards travel portal and facilitate transfers to participating travel loyalty programs at a highly favorable 1-to-1 ratio.